scastillo/not-youtube-dl/README.txt

-Videos can be filtered by their upload date using the options --date, --datebefore or --dateafter, they accept dates in two formats:
+Videos can be filtered by their upload date using the options --date, --datebefore or --dateafter.
+They accept dates in two formats:

 -   Absolute dates: Dates in the format YYYYMMDD.
 -   Relative dates: Dates in the format